 In early 2019 Williams et al. at NOAA conducted a large study and showed that the automated annotations for CoralNet Beta produced benthic cover estimates highly correlated with those derived from human annotators.
 This study thus suggests that CoralNet was finally accurate enough to fully address the manual annotation bottleneck!

-Following these results a second grant was received from NOAA to develop CoralNet 1.0 (formerly "Beta 2").
+Following these results a second grant was received from NOAA to develop CoralNet 1.0.
 During this period we achieved two major goals.
 First, we developed an API to allow easy and automated deployment of a trained classifier on new images.
 This also enables the creation of a repository of trained classifiers from which users can choose from.
 Second, we took another look at the core technology behind the computer vision system and managed to push performance even further.
 See our whitepaper for details.

 CoralNet is open source.
 You can visit our GitHub repository to see what we're working on, learn how the website works, or even contribute improvements.

 We at CoralNet highly encourage public sharing of research data for the greater good.
 However, we realize that data privacy is preferred in some cases, especially for newer projects.
 So, sources have two visibility options, Public or Private.

 - All of your source's images and annotation data are available for the public to browse and download (including original images in full resolution).

 - Only members of the source can add or edit content.